Details under section 4(1)b of the Right to Information Act, 2005

 Look into the complaints received from port users against the services and terms of service rendered by the Major Ports or the private operators operating in the Major Ports and to pass necessary orders after hearing the parties concerned [Section 58(1)(d)] (Category D).

-Look into any other matter relating to the operations of the Major Port, as may be referred to it by the Central Government or the Board, and to pass orders or give suggestions, as the case may be [Section 58(1)(e)] (Category E).
 Further, under Section 32 of the MPA Act, 2021, any person aggrieved by any action of the Board of Major Ports while exercising its powers under Sections 22 to 31 (except section 29) as listed below may approach the Adjudicatory Board (Category F).

 Usage of port assets by Major Port Board [Section 22].